-Drum No

-Type of waste (name of chemical)

-Quantity per ton

-EWC Code

-Company responsible for transport and disposal of the waste

-Destination of waste
+Drum No Type of waste (name of chemical) Quantity per ton EWC Code Company responsible for transport and disposal of the waste Destination of waste Waste Transfer Form - S.I.
+No. 324 of 2011, European Communities (Shipments of Hazardous Waste Exclusively within Ireland) Regulations 2011

-C1 Form received from waste contractor

-Sample Daily Checklist for Fluoridation Plant
+APPENDIX 4

+SAMPLE DAILY CHECKLIST FOR FLUORIDATION PLANT

-- PLANT PERIMETER AND BUILDINGS: check integrity of fences, gates, door locks and bolts.
-Look for evidence of unauthorised entry to site or interference with facilities or equipment. - (2) BULK TANK AND BUND AREA: check tank surfaces and bund for evidence of leaks.
+PLANT PERIMETER AND BUILDINGS: check integrity of fences, gates, door locks and bolts.
+Look for evidence of unauthorised entry to site or interference with facilities or equipment.

+BULK TANK AND BUND AREA: check tank surfaces and bund for evidence of leaks.
 View tank contents level indicator - check for evidence of abnormal change in contents level.
-Assess need to re-order supply of acid. - (3) PIPEWORK: examine all visible pipework, joints and valves for evidence of damage, leaks, or failure. - (4) DAY TANK AND BUND AREA: assess level of tank contents for any abnormal change in level.
+Assess need to re-order supply of acid.

+PIPEWORK: examine all visible pipework, joints and valves for evidence of damage, leaks, or failure.

+DAY TANK AND BUND AREA: assess level of tank contents for any abnormal change in level.
 Check for evidence of leaks.
 Carry out weighing of contents to calculate quantity of acid used since previous weighing.
-Ensure contents level, following refill, does not exceed maximum recommended capacity. - (5) DOSING PUMPS AND BUND AREA: check for evidence of leaks or pump malfunction; check that pump is operating in 'external' mode.
-Ensure that back-up pump is not plugged in or operating simultaneously. - (6) MONITORING OF FLUORIDE CONCENTRATION: where automated on-line monitoring is not in operation, carry out a colorimetric test in accordance with correct procedures and record result.
+Ensure contents level, following refill, does not exceed maximum recommended capacity.

+DOSING PUMPS AND BUND AREA: check for evidence of leaks or pump malfunction; check that pump is operating in 'external' mode.
+Ensure that back-up pump is not plugged in or operating simultaneously.

+MONITORING OF FLUORIDE CONCENTRATION: where automated on-line monitoring is not in operation, carry out a colorimetric test in accordance with correct procedures and record result.
 Compare with theoretical concentration obtained from calculation of quantity of acid used (see 4 above).